Frank Walter

-Frank Walter (September 11, 1926 – February 11, 2009), born Francis Archibald Wentworth Walter, was an Antiguan artist, sculptor, photographer, composer, writer, and philosopher.
+Frank Walter (11 September 1926 – 11 February 2009), born Francis Archibald Wentworth Walter, was an Antiguan artist, sculptor, photographer, composer, writer, and philosopher.
 Always shy and reserved, he became a recluse in later life so that he could devote himself to the pursuit of art.
 Walter has achieved posthumous recognition as one of the Caribbean's most significant artists.

 Walter produced paintings that dealt with landscape, portraiture, and identity, as well as abstract explorations of nuclear energy and the universe.
-His portraits, both real and imagined include a ballerina's legs in African Genealogy; Hitler in Dipsomaniac; Walter himself as Christ on the Cross; and Prince Charles and Diana, Princess of Wales as Adam and Eve.
+His portraits, both real and imagined, include a ballerina's legs in African Genealogy; Hitler in Dipsomaniac; Walter himself as Christ on the Cross; and Prince Charles and Diana, Princess of Wales as Adam and Eve.

 Early life

 Frank Walter was born in Antigua on September 11, 1926.
-He studied at the Antigua Grammar School where he excelled in Latin, science, and the arts.
+He studied at the Antigua Grammar School, where he excelled in Latin, science, agriculture and arts.
 Impressed by his abilities, Walter's tutors encouraged him to pursue a degree in medicine or law.
-Walter opted for agriculture.
+Walter wanted to study agriculture.

 Walter was raised by elderly family matriarchs and learned from oral histories at a young age that his ancestors included both aristocratic European slave owners and enslaved people of African descent.
 During Walter's youth, Antigua was a society divided along racial lines, and the reality of mixed-race families created outside of marriage was largely considered private knowledge and often lost through the generations.

 In his youth, Walter's education and professional trajectory defied the statistical challenges facing young men of color in 1930s Antigua, and the identity that he constructed was heavily influenced by his awareness of his aristocratic European forebears.
 Later in life, Walter became tormented by his descent from white slave owners, enslaved women, and illegitimate mixed-race children.

 Agricultural career in Antigua

-Walter was the first person of color to break through the race barrier to work in the upper tier of Antigua's agricultural industry.
-When he was promoted to the role of manager in 1948 at age twenty-two by mentor and Director Sir Alexander Moody-Stuart, Walter became the first to work as an equal among whites in the Antiguan Sugar Syndicate.
+Walter was the first person of colour to break through the race barrier to work in the upper tier of Antigua's agricultural industry.
+When he was promoted to the role of manager in 1948 at the age of 22 by mentor and Director Sir Alexander Moody-Stuart, Walter became the first to work as an equal among whites in the Antiguan Sugar Syndicate.
 Sugar was the source of socio-economic power at that point in Antigua's history, and Walter's capabilities earned him the respect of his peers.